 I've found that this unnerves the very people spreading misinformation: they want their professors obscure, unclear and limited to an academic audience.
-This blog is not going to be as dry as one might expect from a classically trained, pontificating professor of European origin.
-Nowhere in here will I refer to the Vienna Circle or use the words dialectic and agency.
+This blog is not going to be a dry, academic exercise.
 I will not prove any theorems.
 I will do my best to avoid dropping either industry or academic jargon.
 I certainly will not get into boring meta-topics, such as academic publishing or how one should run massive online courses.
 I am passionate about distributed systems, and I will use accessible metaphors to make a point.
 So, I fully expect that some people will be reading this blog, seething with anger at something I wrote about their system or broken world view, and demand that I write something "more academic" or whatever their favorite euphemism is for making oneself less accessible and relevant.
-Or they'll claim that I'm "trolling," for who would speak up against such well-established PR engines and entrenched beliefs, even if they are incorrect?
+Or they'll get outraged that I do not toe the carefully-established lines established by PR engines, even if, or especially because, they are incorrect?
 These people are being challenged and just don't know how to respond with technical content.

 In turn, academics might note my skepticism for much of the academic literature.
 All too often, academics chase phantom problems that don't exist; go after the easy, the incremental or the esoteric; and try to compete with industry on things that are best solved within industry.
 So if I offend someone's academic sensibilities by insinuating that, for instance, anonymous ring theory is a complete waste of time, well, tough.